A FRAMEWORK FOR HEALTHCARE REFORM

 Lower insurance premiums through increased choice and price transparency.

-- Regulations such as those that prevent short-term and association health plans from thriving as well as the Essential Health Benefits on Obamacare plans drive costs up.
+- Regulations such as those that prevent short-term and association health plans from thriving, as well as the essential health benefits on Obamacare plans drive costs up.

 Expand Personal Health Management Accounts to give patients more control over their healthcare dollars.

 - Increasing the maximum contribution to PHMAs allows employers to contribute tax-free dollars directly to employees, getting business owners out of the insurance business.
-These plans will also be portable—similar to life and auto insurance—so individuals can take it with them from job to job.
+These plans will also be portable—similar to life and auto insurance—so employees can take it with them from job to job.

-- This allows employees to use pre-tax dollars to pay for the healthcare they need, save the excess for future healthcare and gives them the same tax benefits enjoyed by corporations.
+- This allows employees to use pre-tax dollars to pay for the healthcare they need, save the excess for future healthcare and gives them the same tax benefits enjoyed by large corporations.

 Expand Direct Medical Care to increase choices and lower costs.